• Skip to primary navigation

 These cookies are super easy to put together, too.
 Blend all your dry ingredients, then the wet ingredients and bake.
 I use gluten-free oats, however, you can certainly feel free to use whatever kind you have.

-For this recipe, grind up half the oats to create an oat flour.
+For this recipe, grind up half the oats to create oat flour.

-This will allow the oats to be a bit easier to digest as well as providing different textures in the breakfast cookie.
+This will allow the oats to provide different textures in the breakfast cookie.
 And grinding the oats into a flour helps build structure to the cookie, like in any standard cookie.

 For the wet ingredients, I added in both honey and applesauce for flavor and sweetness.
 Just be sure to pick applesauce without any added sugar.